MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-data-sources.md

 4. After saving, you can expect to see your data source added in the **Data sources** page.

-// 2 <!-- in the text below this image: We should replace the blue color with 1, replace the red color with 2, and replace the warning sign with 3 (and also ensure to mark 3 in the image since we didn't use to mark this spot before) -->

    > [!div class="mx-imgBorder"]
    > ![](media/configure-data-datasource-added.png "Data source added")

 For each ingested data source, besides its name, you can expect to see the last time the data was refreshed for that data source, as well as its status.
 There are three possible statuses:

-- Data was successfully ingested (example is outlined in blue in the preceding image).
+- Data was successfully ingested (example is outlined in #1 in the preceding image).
-- No data was ingested yet (example is outlined in red in the preceding image).
+- No data was ingested yet (example is outlined in #2 in the preceding image).
-- Data is still loading into Customer Insights (represented by a *warning sign* icon).
+- Data is still loading into Customer Insights (represented by a *warning sign* icon, #3).

 At this point, you should refresh the data source that you just saved.
 Select the button outlined in red in the following image, and then select **Refresh**, as outlined in blue.

-// 3 <!-- in the text below this image, replace red color with 1 and blue color with 2-->

 > [!div class="mx-imgBorder"]
 > ![](media/configure-data-sources-refresh.png "Data sources refresh")